Skip to content

 Examples:

-# Initialize with default Python version
+# Initialize with defaults (auto-detect backend, default venv)

-pyve --init
+pyve init

-# Initialize with specific version
+# Pin a specific Python version

-# Initialize with micromamba backend
+# Force micromamba backend

-pyve --init --backend micromamba
+pyve init --backend micromamba

 # Auto-install dependencies after initialization

-pyve --init --auto-install-deps
+pyve init --auto-install-deps

 # Skip dependency installation prompt (for CI/CD)